boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 # Introduction

 This document lists a set of fixes to the IPFIX IANA registry {{IANA-IPFIX}}.
+These fixes are classified as follows:

+- Updates that require adding a pointer to an existing IANA registry ({{to-iana}}).
+- Updates that are meant to ensure a consistent structure when calling an existing IANA registry ({{consistent}}).
+- Updates that update the description ({{desc}}).

+The first two sets of modifications are considered as simple fixes.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-# Point to An Existing IANA Registry
+# Point to An Existing IANA Registry {{#to-iana}}

 IANA is requested to update the following entries by adding the indicated pointer to an IANA registry under "Additional Information" of {{IANA-IPFIX}}: